symfony-cmf/symfony-cmf-docs/bundles/routing-extra.rst

 implementation.

-You may want to configure route enhancers to decide what controller is used to handle the request, to avoid hardcoding controller names into your route documents.
+You may want to configure route enhancers to decide what controller is used to handle the request, to avoid hard coding controller names into your route documents.

 The minimum configuration required to load the dynamic router as service